kjolley/BIGSdb_documentation/curator_guide.rst

 Sequences can be flagged with specific attributes - these are searchable when doing a sequence attribute query.
 These are mainly for use with whole genome MLST type data.
 Multiple flags can be selected by Ctrl-clicking the list.
 Available flags are:

 * atypical

+  * Catch-all term for a sequence that is unusual compared to other alleles of locus.

 * contains IS element

+  * Coding sequence is interrupted by insertion sequence.

 * downstream fusion

+  * No stop codon present resulting in translation continuing.

 * frameshift

+  * Frameshift in sequence relative to other alleles, not resulting in internal stop codon.

 * internal stop codon

+  * Frameshift in sequence relative to other alleles, resulting in internal stop codon.

 * no start codon

+  * No apparent start codon in immediate vicinity of usual start.

 * phase variable: off

+  * Coding sequence has a homopolymeric run with a frameshift resulting in a stop codon preventing complete translation.

 * truncated

+  * Coding sequence is unusually short resulting in a truncated protein (not the same as running off the end of a contig).

 * upstream fusion

+  * No apparent start codon in immediate vicinity of usual start, likely due to a gene fusion (sequence is transcribed together with upstream coding sequence).

 Sequences can also be associated with PubMed, ENA or Genbank id numbers by entering these as lists (one value per line) in the appropriate form box.

+.. _batch_allele_upload:

 Batch adding multiple alleles
 =============================